deltaco-robot/deltaco-robot.github.io/pages/results.md

 # Generalization to Novel Colors and Shapes
 <center><a href="files/table2-3_plot_1_split_0.png"><img width="60%" src="files/table2-3_plot_1_split_0.png" /></a></center>

-When trained on all 32 objects and evaluated on only the test colors and shapes, DeL-TaCo outperforms language-only and demonstration-only policies by a wider <strong>~9% margin</strong>.
+When trained on all 32 objects and evaluated on only the test colors and shapes, DeL-TaCo outperforms language-only and demonstration-only policies by a <strong>5-11% margin</strong>.
 Here, we train the demonstration encoder from scratch and use DistilBERT as the language encoder.

 <button type="button" name="button" class="btn" id="btn2" onclick="hideshow('btn2')">View Results as Table</button>
 <div id="btn2_table">